 Are you interested in environmental issues?
-Do you enjoy reading?
+Do you enjoy reading and watching educational films?

-Become a member of the TIE Book Club!
+Become a member of the TIE Book & Film Club!

 To join the mailing list, email email@example.com.

-The TIE Book Club is open to all members of the Tufts community interested in learning more about environmental issues, becoming involved with the Tufts Institute of the Environment, or just looking to chat about a great book.
-We hope that the book club will help foster ongoing campus-wide conversations about themes of the environment and environmental sustainability.
+The TIE Book & Film Club is open to all members of the Tufts community interested in learning more about environmental issues, becoming involved with the Tufts Institute of the Environment, or just looking to chat about a great book.
+We hope that this club will help foster ongoing campus-wide conversations about themes of the environment and environmental sustainability.

 We are currently reading “This Changes Everything: Capitalism vs. The Climate” by Naomi Klein.
 In this book, Klein makes the point that the climate crisis cannot be addressed through the current system of market fundamentalism, which encourages wasteful consumption and has resulted in large mergers and trade agreements that are ultimately detrimental to the health of our planet.